Ernest T. Campbell

-Ernest T. Campbell (August 14, 1923 – July 9, 2010) was an American Presbyterian clergyman, theologian, and writer.
+Ernest Thomas Campbell (August 14, 1923 – July 9, 2010) was an American Presbyterian clergyman, theologian, and writer.
 He is most remembered as senior minister of New York City's prominent Riverside Church from 1968 to 1976.
 A native of New York City, Campbell previously served as minister at churches in Pennsylvania and the First Presbyterian Church of Ann Arbor, Michigan.
 After resigning from Riverside Church, he lectured at various seminaries including his alma mater, Princeton Theological Seminary, and was Professor of Homiletics at Garrett–Evangelical Theological Seminary between 1982 and 1989.